beetee17/beetee17.github.io/yata/docs.md

 In Yata, a time block is a **special type of subtask that can have many parent tasks**.

-**Timeblocks are treated like normal tasks** (i.e. it has all the abilities of a normal task eg rescheduling, priority, tags etc), but they are also **softly linked to its parent task(s)** to provide additional context.
+**Time blocks are treated like normal tasks** (i.e. it has all the abilities of a normal task eg rescheduling, priority, tags etc), but they are also **softly linked to its parent task(s)** to provide additional context.

 ### Why Use Time Blocks?